-The bill also outlines penalties for businesses that misrepresent their status to qualify for the tax benefits, including the termination of benefits and repayment of any received tax advantages.
-Additionally, certain entities, such as those previously registered under a different name or large corporations attempting to exploit the provisions, are explicitly excluded from eligibility.
-The Department of Revenue and the Department of Economic Development are tasked with evaluating the effectiveness of the act by January 1, 2035, assessing its impact on job creation and economic growth.
-The act will take effect upon the Governor's approval and will remain in effect for ten years, subject to review.
+The bill also includes provisions to prevent abuse of the tax exemptions, such as penalties for businesses misrepresenting their status and exclusions for certain entities, including those that were previously registered under a different name.
+Additionally, the Department of Revenue and the Department of Economic Development are tasked with evaluating the effectiveness of the act and reporting to the General Assembly by January 1, 2035.
+The act will take effect upon the Governor's approval and will apply to businesses incorporated or registered before January 1, 2027, remaining in effect for ten years before review.

 Statutes affected: